 Not only is tart cherry juice delicious, studies suggest that it can help fight aches and pains.
 Trader Joe's tart cherry juice is pure (not-from-concentrate) juice, with no added sweeteners.
 The store also sells unsweetened cranberry and pomegranate juices.
 Try them cut with seltzer for a tasty nonalcoholic spritzer.

-Frozen artichoke hearts, organic peeled and cut kabocha squash, haricot vert, grilled asparagus spears, organic corn, roasted bell peppers and onions, grilled cauliflower, mixed grill with eggplant, zucchini and red peppers, and the cheekily named "Melange a Trois" (red, green and yellow bell pepper strips) — it's the variety that makes shopping the frozen vegetable section of Trader Joe's so exciting (yes, this is the sort of thing we get excited about).
-Stock your freezer and you never need to have a vegetable-less meal again, no matter the season.
+Frozen artichoke hearts, organic peeled and cut kabocha squash, haricot vert, grilled asparagus spears, organic corn, roasted bell peppers and onions, grilled cauliflower, mixed grill with eggplant, zucchini and red peppers, and the cheekily named "Melange a Trois" (red, green and yellow bell pepper strips) are all part of the variety that makes shopping the frozen vegetable section of Trader Joe's so exciting (yes, this is the sort of thing we get excited about).
+Stock your freezer with a few packs at a time and you never need to have a vegetable-less meal again, no matter the season.

-As with the veggies, the exciting thing about the frozen fruit at Trader Joe's is how many different kinds there are.
-Special mention goes to the organic mixed berry blend, as well as the frozen semi-dried figs, which are amazing defrosted and added to yogurt.
+Like the store's great veggies, the awesome thing about the frozen fruit at Trader Joe's is how many different kinds there are.
+Special mention goes out to the organic mixed berry blend, as well as the frozen semi-dried figs, which are amazing defrosted and added to yogurt.

-If you balk at the idea of buying frozen seafood, you should know that much of what's sold at any supermarket seafood counter has been previously frozen — so you might as well buy it frozen and thaw when you're ready for it, not when the seafood monger at the grocery store decides to thaw it.
-Top frozen seafood bets at Trader Joe's include the wild Alaskan sockeye salmon fillets, wild-caught mahi mahi, wild scallops and wild shrimp.
+If you balk at the idea of buying frozen seafood, you should know that much of what's sold at any supermarket seafood counter has been previously frozen — so you might as well buy it frozen and thaw that filet when you're ready for it ... not when the seafood monger at the grocery store decides to.
+Top healthy frozen seafood from Trader Joe's include the wild Alaskan sockeye salmon fillets and wild-caught mahi mahi.